Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         contain the bitrate btrt box specifying the target average and maximum bitrate of the fragments in the sample entry container in the init fragment/CMAF header
-     8. The CMAF track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
+     8. The CMAF track MAY comprise CMAF chunks [[!MPEGCMAF]] which are moof mdat structures that may
-        not be an IDR or switching point and is not targetted as an independently addressable media fragment
+        not be an IDR or switching point
      9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header in the sample entry.
-In this case parameters do not change dynamically during the live event and are signalled in the moviebox in the init fragment (CMAF Header).
+In this case parameters do not change dynamically during the live event and are signalled in the moviebox  of the CMAF Header.
-     10. Alternatively videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
+     10. Alternatively, videotracks MAY use profiles like avc3 or hev1 that signal the parameter sets (PPS, SPS, VPS) in in the media samples.
      11. In case the language of track changes a new init fragment with update [=mdhd=] and or [=elng=] SHOULD be send.
-     12. Track roles can be signalled in the ingest by using a kind box in udta box.
+     12. Track roles can be signalled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri MPEG urn:mpeg:dash:role:2011 and a value containing a Role as defined in [!MPEGDASH]